Trump, bruised by midterms, vows to bring down Biden in fresh bid for U.S. president

 He frequently complained about access to Canada's dairy market, griped publicly about Prime Minister Justin Trudeau and then-foreign affairs minister Chrystia Freeland and left punitive tariffs on Canadian steel and aluminum producers in place for months after the U-S-M-C-A was completed.

-One politics professor at Carleton University in Ottawa warns a second Trump presidency would be "a terrible situation for Canada."
+One politics professor at Carleton University in Ottawa warns a second Trump presidency would be -- quote -- ``a terrible situation for Canada.''

 He says that would be bad for Canada, because when access to the American market is uncertain, the Canadian economy suffers.